adgayle/aws-saa-study-guide/saa.md

 * Scales to over 10TB
 * Scales to 32 CPU / 244GB
 * Keeps 2 copies in each AZ across 3 AZ
+* Up to 15 replicas
+* Can span multiple regions with Aurora Global Database
+* Backups and failover are handled automatically

+### Aurora Serverless
+Automatically starts and scales up to application needs and is good for infrequent, intermittent and unpredictable workloads

 ## Simple Queuing Service (SQS)
 Distributed queue system for message awaiting processing (always a pull based system)